kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 🚧 Work in progress.
 Source code nor documentation can be used yet! 🚧

 ⚠️ Disclaimer.
-This is one man project, some its progress won't be the fastest one ⚠️
+This is a one-man's project, so its progress is not the fastest one. ⚠️

 > Last update 05/01/2021
 >